 Problems with absentee freeholders – and the solution

 Most lenders are extremely reluctant to lend if there is a missing freeholder.
 This causes plenty of potential issues – including potentially severe problems with lease extension, enfranchisement, block management, and insurance.

 If you have this problem – don’t worry.
 We have the solution – the Vesting Order.

 Click here to find out more about vesting orders and how we can help you deal with the problems of missing freeholders

-Leasehold extensions and mortgage availability – the latest research
+Leasehold extensions and mortgage availability – recent research

 We work closely with specialist lease extension valuers, one of the best of which is Essex and London based surveyors, Hortons.
 And they have just produced some really interesting data on the subject.